Fix: WLAN AutoConfig error 1068

 Corrupted system files can also be behind WiFi connection errors.
 So running the System File Checker can repair those files and fix error 1068.
 This is how you can run an SFC scan in Windows.

-- Windows 10 and 8 users can open the Command Prompt by pressing the Win key + X keyboard shortcut and selecting Command Prompt (Admin).
+- Windows 10 and 8 users can open the Command Prompt by pressing the Win key + X keyboard shortcut.
+Select the Command Prompt (Admin) from the power user menu.

 - Alternatively, press the Start button and select All Programs > Accessories in Windows 7.
 Then you can right-click the Command Prompt and select Run as administrator from the context menu.